Universidade Júnior - Junior University

 In 2005 the University wanted to face a new challenge on how to bring children and University together?
 The question was how to foster the interest for knowledge among youngsters?

 The University thought about ways to encourage curiosity and to promote the knowledge, for instance in different scientific fields like natural sciences, technology, languages and arts, history and sports.
-In the Portuguese reality these approaches begin to emerge more clearly at school mainly from 10/11 years old (basic school).
+In the Portuguese reality these approach... show more

 The U.Jr program has two important moments in the year: In July, the general program (for students between the 5th and 12th years of schooling) and in September the schools of introduction to scientific research.
 The program between July and September it’s a very large program receiving more than 7000 youngsters.